lnaslund/CWA-Paper/data/README.md

 "TMDL_data_summary.csv"

 ## Nutrient loading predictors
-To control for changes in nutrient loading which may drive patterns in nutrient concentrations across states, we summarized variables we expected to correlate with nutrient loading using principle components analysis.
-We divided each variable by the state area and z scored it prior to running the principle components analysis and used the primary (PC1) and/or secondary (PC2) axis of the PCA in our policy model.
+To control for changes in nutrient loading which may drive patterns in nutrient concentrations across states, we developed a global linear model using variables we expected to correlate with nutrient loading to predict state trends in nutrient concentrations.
+We conducted model selection using Akaike Information Criteria for small sample sizes (AICc) on all models that are a subset of the global model using the `dredge` function in the MuMIn package (Bartón 2022).

 ### Population data